turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 * Testing in a clone of the production environment
 * Publishing the results of the latest build

 Below is a configuration outline for use of the [Jenkins](http://jenkins-ci.org/) CI build system.
 While written in Java, Jenkins has numerous plugins which enable support of Ruby and Rails projects.
-Also, most popular ruby test frameworks provide output in the [jUnit](http://www.junit.org/) XML format which is parseable by Jenkins.
+Also, most popular Ruby test frameworks provide output in the [jUnit](http://www.junit.org/) XML format which is parseable by Jenkins.

 ## Jenkins